rjmfernandes/jdbc_sink_write_contention/README.md

 By default `max.retries` is 10 and you can increase although the default may be sufficient for you.
 You should use it in conjunction with `retry.backoff.ms` (default to 3000, 3 seconds) which you can also change as per your needs.

+In general if deadlocks are frequent also combine your tuned `max.retries` with small `batch.size`.

 ## Database overload - Table level locking

 Although not as easy to reproduce in a toy example as this one, sometimes your database can get overloaded by too many connector tasks hitting the same table.
 This can lead to the database switching from row level locking to table locking and deadlocks will explode in those circunstances and it will be hard to manage only with retries...